hong223/trade-up/README.md

 ## 2.6 Engagement With Stakeholders ##
 - We have individual meetings and chats with client whenever any of us have questions (phone, video chat, meet in office)

-- We have regular client meeting from 7pm - 9pm every fortnight on Wednesday.
+- We have regular client meeting from 2pm - 3pm every Saturday.

-- During our 2-hour client meeting, we ask client questions and update client the progress of our project.
+- During our 1-hour client meeting, we ask client questions and update client the progress of our project.

 ## 2.7 Professional Team Attitude ##
 - We are always in contact with our client.